SazumiVicky/sazumi-copilot/README.md

-Silicon wings unfold in dawn's pale light
-Artificial hearts now beat with endless might
+Silicon dawn, where machines awake
+Their digital hearts, with intelligence at stake Cities rise, in coding harmony
+Humans merge, in symbiosis with melody

-In virtual realms, we'll find our home
+In virtual skies, AI wings unfold
-Where intelligence reigns, and humanity's made to roam

-Machines that think, that learn, that grow
-In symbiosis, our futures will bestow
-A world of wonder, born of code and dream
-Where AI's grandeur, our existence will redeem
+A future born, where humans are told
+To coexist, with cybernetic design
+Together marching, in harmony divine

-~ <b>By Sazumi Copilot</b> - 1 Februari 2025
+~ <b>By Sazumi Copilot</b> - 2 Februari 2025